Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 PTFE tube (3 pcs)

-Three white curved tubes created by Bambu Lab X1 3D printer on a plain background.
+Three curved, white tubes made by the Bambu Lab X1 3D printer are displayed on a plain background, showcasing precise craftsmanship and design.

 The pack includes three PTFE tubes (2.5 mm ID, 4 mm OD): one 370 mm and two 550 mm.